math-reis/python-basic-projects/README.md

 # Basic projects

 This repository contains some of my initial projects developed during the beginning of my career.
 The projects are organized according to the languages that I have the most affinity with, and inside each section, there are the **TOP 5** projects according to their relevance and complexity.
-At the end of the list, there is a section for all smaller projects (without distinction of languages).
-At the end of the list, there is a section for all remaining projects, regardless of their languages.
+At the end, there is a section for all remaining projects, regardless of their languages.

 **Disclaimer:** most of the projects were not entirely designed by me.
 I had help from several online tutorials.